s-shemmee/Python-Project-Ideas/Easy-Python-Projects/Desktop_Notifier_App_in_python/README.md

 ## How to stop getting notifications?

 *That’s simple, in the task manager kill the process named python.
-If you feel any difficulty in stoping the notification please feel free to post your difficulty in the comments section of this article.*
+If you feel any difficulty in stoping the notification please feel free to post your difficulty in the Discussion section of this Documentation.*